viamrobotics/docs/docs/services/slam/cloudslam/_index.md

 tags: ["slam", "services"]
 icon: true
 images: ["/services/icons/slam.svg"]
-aliases:
-  - "/services/slam/cloudslam/"
-  - "/services/slam/cloud-slam/"
-  - "/mobility/slam/cloudslam-wrapper/"
 # SMEs: John N.
 ---

-## What is cloudslam

 SLAM Algorithms can have varying levels of resource requirements in order to run effectively. `Cartographer` in particular can require a significant amount of CPU resources to build and manage large maps.
-In order to better support running SLAM on resource limited machines, Viam provides a service to run SLAM algorithms on machines in the cloud as well as management of the maps generated in their location.
+In order to better support running SLAM on resource limited machines, Viam provides a service to run SLAM algorithms for machines in the cloud as well as management of the maps generated in their location.

-Cloudslam can be used with both a live machine or with previously captured data in your `location`.
+CloudSLAM can be used with both a live machine or with previously captured data in your location.
 In [live mode](#mapping-with-a-live-machine-online-mode) using the [data management service](/services/data/) and the [cloudslam-wrapper](https://github.com/viam-modules/cloudslam-wrapper) module, Viam takes your LiDAR camera and movement sensor data from your local machine and sends it to the cloudslam server.
-The cloudslam server will then process that data and produce a map that can then be used on any machine in your `location`.
-When using an [offline machine](#using-previously-captured-data-offline-mode), users can select data from specific sensors in a period of time to build a map with.
+The CloudSLAM server will then process that data and produce a map that can then be used on any machine in your location.
+When using an [offline machine](#using-previously-captured-data-offline-mode), you can select data from specific sensors over a period of time to build a map with.

-Users can view and delete maps built in their `location` by going to the [SLAM library](#the-slam-library-page), which provides a summary of active jobs in their location as well as a list of all maps built in that location.
+You can view and delete maps built in a location by going to the [SLAM library](#the-slam-library-page), which provides a summary of active jobs in the location as well as a list of all maps built in that location.

-If you have your own SLAM algorithm that we do not currently support or if you built a map on your local machine already and want to skip running cloudslam, you can [upload a locally built map](#uploading-a-locally-built-map) to your `location` using the cloudslam-wrapper module.
+If you have your own SLAM algorithm that we do not currently support or if you built a map on your local machine already and want to skip running CloudSLAM, you can [upload a locally built map](#uploading-a-locally-built-map) to your location using the `cloudslam-wrapper` module.

 {{% alert title="About Pricing" color="info" %}}